DasParijat/Ringtail-DE/README.md

 		<ul>
 			(6/21/25)
 			<li>(Timer UI / Game Fight)
 			Time stops counting when on victory screen, fixes bug of timed mode giving game over when leaving victory screen.</li>
+			<li>(Game)
+			No SceneTransitionFade for when leaving level
+			(Somewhat messed with victory menu in a visual sense)</li>
+			<li>(Player Power Audio)
+			Trying to fix bass boost bug by changing it from lerp to lerpf</li>
 		</ul>
 	</li>
 	<li>